 Pets come to live where they do in many different ways.
 Dogs that live on a farm might have been born there.
 Cats that live in a house might have been strays taken in by a kindly person.
 Other pets might have been purchased at a pet store.
 Still other pets may have been discovered in the wild.
-Perhaps they were injured and nursed back to health by a generous animal lover who made the animal a pet eventually.
+Perhaps they were injured and nursed back to health by a generous animal lover who made the animal their pet.

-Rescue dogs — those dogs taken in by rescue organizations — are no different than other dogs.
-They need a good home like all dogs.
+Rescue dogs—those taken in by rescue organizations—are no different from other dogs.
+They need a good home like all pets do.
 In fact, they may have been given better care through a rescue organization, since the people who work there have a lot of knowledge about and experience with specific breeds.

 Shelter animals make great pets.
 They need good homes, and shelter personnel take great care of them until they find one.
 Shelter animals often have all of their shots, so adopting one can be much more economical than buying an animal from a pet store.

 If you’re looking for a purebred animal, don’t dismiss shelters.
 Although you’ll find many mixed-breed dogs at shelters, you’ll also find plenty of purebreds.
 While rescue organizations might be more likely to have a purebred animal, shelters take them in, too.

 Pets at shelters usually end up there through no fault of their own.
 Often, their owners may have moved or needed to give them up for a variety of reasons.
 Your home might be the perfect spot for a pet just waiting to be adopted at your local animal shelter.